Alderian/blockexplorer/features.md

   - What transfers did an address receive this year?

 - Extra crazy ideas
-  - Try to get token price from coingecko
+  - Try to get all wallet tokens prices from coingecko
   - Color mode
   - Interact with contract
   - More?